View Sandra MANION's Obituary on https://www.stcatharinesstandard.ca/ and share memories

 |

 Sandy passed away after a courageous three month battle with her health.
-Sandra Jane Manion (nee Callow), aged 78 , beloved and devoted wife of Bob Manion, lovingly remembered by her sister Vivi-Anne and brothers-in-law Tom Eadie, Gord, Paul and Ray Manion.
+Sandra Jane Manion (nee Callow), aged 78, beloved and devoted wife of Bob Manion, lovingly remembered by her sister Vivi-Anne and brothers-in-law Tom Eadie, Gord, Paul and Ray Manion.
 Sandy will be lovingly remembered by many aunts, uncles, cousins, nieces and nephews.
 Sandy was a retired Etobicoke high school teacher.
-A Funeral Mass will be celebrated at St. Julia Roman Catholic Church, 16 Adelene Cres., St. Catharines (905-684-5603) on Tuesday, February 4, 2020 at 11:30 a.m.
-In lieu of flowers, memorial donations to the Walker Cancer Centre or the would be appreciated by the family.
+A Funeral Mass will be celebrated at St. Julia Roman Catholic Church, 251 Glenridge Ave., St. Catharines (905-684-5603) on Tuesday, February 4, 2020 at 11:30 a.m.
+In lieu of flowers, Memorial donations to the Walker Cancer Centre or the would be appreciated by the family.